sveneisenschmidt/yay/docs/examples.md

 ## Demo

-To run the demo we need to enable the demo integration, you can do so by using the built-in make command `make enable-demo` for your local dev environment or executing the appropriate console command (`php bin/console yay:integration:enable demo integration/demo`), we choose the former.
+To run the demo we need to enable the demo integration.
+You can do so by using the built-in make command `make enable-demo` for your local dev environment or executing the appropriate console command (`php bin/console yay:integration:enable demo integration/demo`), we choose the former.

 ```console
 $ make enable-demo